How to Recover MS SQL Database from Suspect Mode?

 Check out the Infographic below for quick solutions to recover database from suspect mode in SQL Server 2008, and higher versions.

 When does SQL database goes to suspect mode?

 When SQL server suspects the primary filegroup of the database to be damaged or if the database file is missing, the database status is set to ‘Suspect’.

 Also, there are a wide range of errors that could result in SQL database in suspect mode.
 Some of them are listed as below:

-- The system failed to open the device where the data or the log file resides.
+- System fails to open the device where the data or log file of SQL server resides.

-- SQL server crashed or restarted in the middle of a transaction thus corrupting the transactions log.
+- SQL server crashes or restarts in the middle of a transaction, resulting in a corrupt or inaccessible transactions log file.

 - SQL cannot complete a rollback or roll forward operation.

 - Database files are being held by the operating system, third-party backup software, etc.